Freak out

 All those angels with their wings glued on

-'cause deep down
+'Cause deep down

-We are frightened and we're scared
+They are frightened and they're scared

 If you don't stare

-Who wants honey
+Who wants honey?

 As long as there's some money